 Visceral Fat Level

-Your visceral fat level shows the amount of fat surrounding your internal organs.
+Your visceral fat level estimates the amount of fat surrounding your internal organs.
 A high level of visceral fat can increase your risk of serious health conditions like heart disease, type 2 diabetes, and other metabolic disorders.
 A healthy visceral fat level is typically below 10.

 Basal Metabolic Rate (BMR)